-Actually, most borrowers qualify for student loan forgiveness through one of these “secret” ways.
-The secret is simple: sign up for a qualifying student loan repayment plan, and your loan will be forgiven at the end of the plan.
+Actually, most borrowers qualify for student loan forgiveness through one of these "secret" ways.
+The secret is simple: sign up for a qualifying student loan repayment plan, and any remaining balance on your loan will be forgiven at the end of the plan.

 The Income Based Repayment Plan (IBR) is one of the most common repayment plans borrowers switch to if they are having financial hardship.
 If you have loans from before July 1, 2014, you payment will not be higher than 15% of your discretionary income.
 On this plan, you will make payments for 25 years, and at that point, your loans will be forgiven.

 If you are a borrower with loans after July 1, 2014, your loan will not exceed 10% of your discretionary income, and the loan will be forgiven after just 20 years.